jongstra/prisma/README.md

 - This project has a strong focus on pragmatism and simplicity for the benefit of the end user.
 Its design is sometimes strongly opinionated and limited with this goal in mind.
 New features may be added based on common user needs, but should not undermine this philosphy.

 ## Thanks
+Thanks are extended to the following:
-The initial development of this project has been funded by the Dutch government.
+- Dutch Government: The initial development of this project has been funded by the Dutch government.
 This support has been instrumental for the creation this project.
+- MITRE: This project builds on the work of MITRE in providing ATT&CK mapppings.
+These mappings form a crucial basis for this project.
+- Developers of DeTT&CT: This project extends the work in DETT&CT and would not have existed without it.